Desert blues: Musical style

 The style mixes electric blues with Middle Eastern and African sounds.

 Songs are generally sung in Tamasheq language.
 Lyrics have been described as being rooted in traditional Tuareg poetry, with topics including rebellion, war and beauty, and often mention the Sahara desert itself.
 Homesickness and longing for maintaining Tuareg traditions in the face of exile is also explored.

 Musically, the tende drum and three-stringed teherdent Malian lute are the roots of the style.
 Chaabi music of the Maghreb is another influence.
 Many Saharan rock musicians have cited Jimi Hendrix as a key influence, including Mdou Moctar, who has been described as the "Hendrix of the Sahara".

 In recent years, some artists have further adapted the sound to introduce more typical Western rock instrumentation, such as replacing traditional percussion with drum kits.
-The energetic music of Songhoy Blues, Mdou Moctar, and Bab L' Bluz has subsequently been labelled as desert punk and psychedelic rock.
+The energetic music of Songhoy Blues, Mdou Moctar, Amadou & Mariam, and Bab L' Bluz has subsequently been labeled as "desert punk" and psychedelic rock.

+Several fusion albums such as The West African Blues Project by Touré Kunda vocalist Modou Toure and British blues guitarist Ramon Goose have provided further exploration mixing western-style blues with indigenous music from the Sahara and sub-Saharan regions.
+A new generation of desert blues artists such as Tissilawen began emerging in the mid 2000s, continuing to gain popularity through 2025.